I broke my virginity on my wedding night – Dann Mwangi

 “He told me to begin with business and after one month is over, I was to go back so that he can review and see where I fit best.
 I am a performing artist and business desk doesn’t work on weekends, let’s just say I have never gone back to Kaikai until today,” Mwangi said laughing.

-In terms of relationship, Mwangi got married to Wangeci Muthaigi in 2015.
+In terms of relationship, Mwangi got married to Wangechi Muthaigi in 2015.

 As fate would have it both their previous relationship ended, and they kept working together something beautiful started growing between them.